-Many homeschooled students have come to Shimer.
+Many homeschooled students have discovered a place to thrive at Shimer.
 There are several reasons for this.
 Many have decided that they’ve gotten along just fine without lecture halls so far, and prefer our small, discussion-based classes.
 Some are drawn to the rigor and content of our Great Books curriculum.
 Last but not least, many seek the kinship available in a community of learners who all approach life with curiosity.

 Despite being in such a large city, Shimer is a small school.
-With just over one hundred students, we are a tight-knit community.
-You are never lost in the crowd as a Shimer student, whether in your small, discussion-based classes, or in the dorms in the evening—but you can lose yourself in the city’s virtually boundless opportunities whenever you like.
+With about one hundred students, we are a tight-knit community.
+You are never lost in the crowd as a Shimer student, whether in your small, discussion-based classes, or in the dorms in the evening—but you can choose to lose yourself in the city’s virtually boundless opportunities whenever you like.

 As a homeschooled student at Shimer, you will meet people like you.
 We mean this in the most essential way: the students you meet here will care about education and leading an examined life as much as you do.
 They will both challenge and support you.
 Shimer students wouldn’t learn nearly so much from each other if they all came here with all the same beliefs and thoughts—but through their common belief in shared inquiry and dialog, they help each other to understand the books they study, the ideas they encounter, and even themselves.